VectorInstitute/midst-toolkit/examples/training/multi_table/README.md

 are associated with which other tables.

-## Kicking off traning
+## Kicking off training

 The (`config.yaml`)[config.yaml] file contains the parameters for the training.
-Please take a look a them beforee kicking off the training and edit them as necessary.
+Please take a look at them before kicking off the training and edit them as necessary.

 To kick off training, simply run the command below from the project's root folder: